Lipila-tech/Luso/lipila/README.md

 **API Keys COnfiguration**

-- Register to use the MTN mom api at
+- Register to use the MTN momo api at

     https://momodeveloper.mtn.com